swimlane/ngx-datatable/docs/api/table-inputs.md

 The height of the header in pixels.
 Pass a `falsey` for no header.
 Default value: `30`

 ## `limit`
 The page size to be shown.
-Default value: `undefined`
+Default value: `undefined`.

 ## `loadingIndicator`
 Show the linear loading bar.
 Default value: `false`